Discounts for faculty and staff by location:

 The City of Columbia Parks and Recreation Department and the MizzouRec Center offer a variety of athletic options for adults from summer recreation leagues to weekly aquatics classes.
 Check the calendars on both sites to find deadlines for sign-ups for teams.
 Gather a group of co-workers for volleyball, kickball or flag football.

 The Ride to Wellness Odometer Program is a simple biking program designed to get faculty, staff and their family up and moving.
 Go at your own pace--no time limit applies.
 Rebates and prizes are available.
 Learn more and join the program now....

-Discounted rates for faculty and staff are available.
+Discounted rates for faculty and staff are available for all Weight Watchers classes, whether on campus or not.
 See the Weight Management webpage for more information.